joliss/techblog/drafts/2012-10-01-emberjs-retrospective.markdown

 ### Complexity

-After all that negativity, I'd like to point out that Ember has been doing a bang-up job managing our app's complexity.
+After all this negativity, I'd like to point out that Ember has been doing a bang-up job managing our app's complexity.

 We've been able to subdivide and nest views like crazy, without ever having to